astrskai/astrsk/apps/extensions/README.md

 ## Current Issue: Shared Dependencies

-The plugin currently still has some pwa imports that need to be resolved:
+The extensions currently still have some pwa imports that need to be resolved:

 ```typescript
 // These won't work from extensions folder: